Diophantine Geometry over Groups IX: Envelopes and Imaginaries

 Recall that by the output of the sieve procedure [Se6], with a definable set $L(p)$ there are associated rigid and solid limit groups (with respect to the parameter subgroup $<p>$), $Term_1,\ldots,Term_s$, and with each limit group, $Term_i$, there are associated sets $B_j(Term_i)$, $j=1,\ldots,4$, that are described in the first section, so that $L(p)$ is the finite union:

-Suppose that conjugation is not an imaginary.
+Suppose that conjugation is real.
 Then there exists a definable function: $f:F_k \to F_k^m$, that maps each conjugacy class to a point, and different conjugacy classes to distinct points.
 Let $L(v,x_1,\ldots,x_m)$ be the graph of the function $f$, that by our assumption on the definability of $f$ has to be a definable set, for which:

 \roster \item"{(i)}" for every possible value of the variable $v$ there exists a unique value of the tuple, $(x_1,\ldots,x_m)$.

 \item"{(ii)}" the value of the tuple $(x_1,\ldots,x_m)$ is the same for elements $v$ in the same conjugacy class, and distinct for different conjugacy classes. \endroster